johnsonm/discourse-site-rearranger/README.md

 All arguments are named.

-Note that named arguments with no default value are required; those with a default value provided are optional.
+Named arguments with no default value provided (e.g. `category`) are required; those with a default value provided (e.g. `color: nil` are optional.

 ### Specifying categories